-The Group assumes that the credit risk on a financial instrument has not increased significantly since initial recognition if the financial instrument is determined to have low credit risk at the reporting date.
-A financial instrument is determined to have low credit risk if:

-- 1. The financial instrument has a low risk of default, - 2.
-The borrower has a strong capacity to meet its contractual cash flow obligations in the near term, and - 3.
-Adverse changes in economic and business conditions in the longer term may, but will not necessarily, reduce the ability of the borrower to fulfil its contractual cash flow obligations.
+The Group assumes that the credit risk on a financial The measurement of expected credit losses is a function instrument has not increased significantly since initial of the probability of default, loss given default (i.e. the recognition if the financial instrument is determined to have magnitude of the loss if there is a default) and the exposure at default.
+The assessment of the probability of default and low credit risk at the reporting date.
+A financial instrument loss given default is based on historical data adjusted by is determined to have low credit risk if: forward-looking information as described above.
+As for the exposure at default, for financial assets, this is represented 1.
+The financial instrument has a low risk of default, 2.
+The borrower has a strong capacity to meet its by the assets' gross carrying amount at the reporting date; for financial guarantee contracts, the exposure includes the contractual cash flow obligations in the near term, and 3.
+Adverse changes in economic and business conditions amount drawn down as at the reporting date, together with in the longer term may, but will not necessarily, reduce any additional amounts expected to be drawn down in the the ability of the borrower to fulfil its contractual cash future by default date determined based on historical trend, flow obligations. the Group's understanding of the specific future financing needs of the debtors, and other relevant forward-looking information.

-(ii) Definition of default